 Is It Safe to Breastfeed with Implants?

-Silicone is a synthetic material made up of silicon combined with other elements, like oxygen, carbon, and hydrogen.
+Silicone is a synthetic material made of silicon combined with other elements, like oxygen, carbon, and hydrogen.
 It’s low in toxicity and used in many household and medical items.
-You’ll find it in catheters, bandages, and contact lenses, as well as shampoos, kitchenware, and even teats for bottles.
+You’ll find it in catheters, bandages, contact lenses, shampoos, kitchenware, and even bottle teats.

 Another concern might be whether your implants can contribute to birth defects in your baby.
 The FDA has found that two studies on babies born to moms with breast implants show there is no increased risk.

 The Centers for Disease Control and Prevention (CDC) state that there have not been any clinical reports in recent years that indicate issues from silicon in implants and breastfeeding.
-They do, however, point out that the research is limited (16).
+However, they point out that the research is limited (16).

 Weighing It Up

 Breast augmentation is the most popular type of cosmetic surgery in the USA.
 The chances are if you don’t have them yourself, you know someone who does.

 Breastfeeding with implants is possible, but some factors could affect the amount of breast milk you produce.
 The good news is that you can often increase this with good breastfeeding management.
 Consulting a lactation specialist is also a good idea, as they have the knowledge to help and advise you.

-It’s also worth noting that even if your milk supply is less than you would like, even small amounts are a gift for baby.
+It’s also worth noting that even if your milk supply is less than you would like, even small amounts are a gift for your baby.
 Most importantly, it can help build their immune system.

 If you discover that you can’t breastfeed, be comforted in knowing formula will give your baby all the nutrients they need.
 You can still feel the closeness and bonding by feeding skin-on-skin and having lots of cuddles.